Participation, Inclusion and Social Responsibility in Global Sports

-As the world focuses on the 2018 World Cup in Russia, we are proud to host a conference on Participation, Inclusion, and Social Responsibility in Global Sports.
-The third conference in the series on Soccer and Globalization will pick up on themes first explored in our first two conferences, “Soccer as a Global Phenomenon” (Cambridge, MA 2016) and “Reinforcing, Crossing, and Transcending Borders: Soccer in a Globalized World” (Piraeus, Greece 2017).
+As the international community focuses on the 2018 World Cup in Russia, we are proud to host a conference on Participation, Inclusion, and Social Responsibility in Global Sports.
+The third conference in the series on Soccer and Globalization‒a collaboration between Olympiacos FC, the Weatherhead Initiative on Global History at Harvard University, and Simmons College‒will pick up on themes first explored in our first two conferences, “Soccer as a Global Phenomenon” (Cambridge, MA 2016) and “Reinforcing, Crossing, and Transcending Borders: Soccer in a Globalized World” (Piraeus, Greece 2017).

 Focusing on participation and inclusion in global sports from a historical and modern-day perspective, we look to better understand how and why certain types of people are allowed to participate and others are not.
 We will expand beyond soccer/football into a cross-section of sports and focus on what is being done to address these inequalities.

 The conference is organized around four sessions on topics such as race, gender, immigration, and social responsibility in global sports.
 Each session consists of a panel of leading scholars on sports as it affects economics, history, social structures, and the fabric of global life.
 The panels will be followed by a Roundtable discussion on the same topic, featuring former football stars like Lilian Thuram, Christian Karembeu, and Emilio Butragueño, as well as representatives from an international roster of teams and clubs, including the Boston Red Sox Foundation, FC Barcelona, UEFA, and the Seattle Sounders Foundation.
 Nonprofits like the Right to Dream Academy as well as writers and filmmakers will also have a voice at the table.
 This unique format creates a dialogue between different stakeholders who are rarely in direct conversation.